Muskegon County, Michigan: History

 Around 1812, Jean Baptiste Recollect and Pierre Constant set up trading posts in the area.
 By the Treaty of Washington (1836), Native Americans ceded parts of Michigan, including future Muskegon County, to the United States.
 This opened up the area to greater settlement by European Americans, who developed farms.

 Prior to 1859, the majority of Muskegon County was part of Ottawa County (the Southern three quarters).
 Grand Haven served as the County Seat of this combined County, and still serves as the Ottawa County seat today.

 Muskegon County was organized in 1859.
 Its name is from the Muskegon River, which runs through it and empties into Muskegon Lake and subsequently flows into Lake Michigan.
 The word "Muskegon" comes from the Ojibwa/Chippewa word mashkig, meaning "marsh" or "swamp".
 See List of Michigan county name etymologies.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1460 sqmi, of which 499 sqmi is land and 961 sqmi (66%) is water.

 Michigan's second longest river, Muskegon River, flows through the county with its north and south branches emptying into Muskegon Lake.
 Muskegon Lake then empties into Lake Michigan via the Muskegon Channel.
 Muskegon Lake is Michigan's only deep water port on Lake Michigan.
 In the north the White River flows through the county into White Lake and then on to Lake Michigan.
-In the south, Black Creek flows into Mona Lake which also flow into Lake Michigan.
+In the south, Black Creek flows into Mona Lake which also flows into Lake Michigan.
 These three lakes allow boat navigation to and from Lake Michigan, making it one of the states most boat accessible counties, with Muskegon Lake allowing access for additional large commercial vessels.